Date: Wed, 3 Apr 2002 16:11:03 +0200

 If you find it helpful, may I make a further suggestion? -and I invite

-your input or other proposal, Orm, need to see how you feel about SPACE.In
+your input or other proposal, Orm, need to see how you feel about SPACE.In my mind today I thought of the project working title "East by West,"

 a slight corruption of a Hitchcock title.
 I am refering to the